 You must file an appeal within 60 calendar days from the date on the NOA you received.
 If you are currently getting treatment and you want to continue getting treatment, then you must ask for an appeal within 10 calendar days from the date the NOA was delivered to you, or before the date Kaiser Permanente says services will stop.
 When you ask for an appeal under these circumstances, treatment will continue upon your request.
 We may require you to pay for the cost of services if the final decision denies or changes a service.

-You can file an appeal by phone, in writing, in person, or online:
+You can file an appeal through Kaiser Permanente or Inland Empire Health Plan any time by phone, in writing, in person, or online.